excid3/rails/guides/source/getting_started.md

 The version shown should be Rails 8.0.0 or higher.
 ### Creating Your First Rails App

-Rails comes with several commands to make life easier. `rails new` generates a fresh Rails application for you.
-You can run `rails --help` to see all of the commands.
+Rails comes with several commands to make life easier.
+Run `rails --help` to see all of the commands.

+`rails new` generates the foundation of a fresh Rails application for you, so let's start there.

 To create our `store` application, run the following: